lalmeras/clickable_bootstrap/README.md

 # Tests

-Tests are launched for python 2.7, 3.4, 3.5, 3.6 and 3.7.
+Tests are launched for python 2.6, 2.7, 3.4, 3.5, 3.6 and 3.7.

-Tests use conda to provide python runtimes, and tox for management.
+Tests use conda to provide python runtimes, and tox for management. pytest is directly used for python 2.6 (tox does not support python 2.6).

 To install conda command :